 This grant level is expected to best apply to solar PV projects up to 80 kilowatts and wind projects up to 10 kilowatts, although project capacity is limited only such that the expected generation does not exceed the average annual energy use.

-Project grant awards plus any other Federal or State incentives shall not exceed 50% of the total installed costs.
+Project grant awards plus any other Federal, State or other incentives/grants shall not exceed 50% of the total installed costs.